Trump, in Super Bowl Sunday interview, slams 'very rigid' Pelosi, reveals troops' mission in Iraq

 He added: "You have to respect our flag and our country.
 I want that as president and I'd want that as a citizen.
 And I have a very good relationship.
 I did them a big favor in negotiating the USMCA, which is basically the replacement to NAFTA, which is one of the worst trade deals ever made. ...
 And Roger Goodell, this is a dispute that has gone on for years.
 Roger Goodell called me and he thanked me."

-Trump also touted his ability to secure the passage of a bipartisan, sweeping criminal justice reform package, saying that should give NFL players protesting police misconduct something to cheer for.
+Trump also touted his ability to secure the passage of a bipartisan, historic criminal justice reform package, saying that should give NFL players protesting police misconduct something to cheer for.

 "I'm the one that had passed judicial reform," Trump said.
 "And if you look at what I did, criminal judicial reform, and what I've done; President Obama tried.
 They all tried.
 Everybody wanted to do it.
 And I got it done and I've been, you know, really -- a lot of people in the NFL have been calling and thanking me for it."